oracle/tribuo/docs/Internals.md

 `Label(name="POSITIVE",value=0.6)` is considered equal to a `Label(name="POSITIVE",value=1.0)`, and so the `OutputInfo` which stores the `Output`s in a hashmap has a consistent view of the world.
-Comparing two outputs for total equality (i.e. including any values) should be done using `Output.fullEquals()`.
+Comparing two outputs for total equality (i.e., including any values) should be done using `Output.fullEquals()`.
 This approach works well for classification, anomaly detection and clustering, but for regression tasks, any `Regressor` is considered equal to any other `Regressor` if they share the same